 Across the sky came speeding a dark mass, like a thick black cloud of mucus, or locusts, rolling and swirling.
 A stench went before it and up from it.
 It stopped some distance away from us and slowly turned on its axis.
 It settled into a Pentacle turning on its axis upon a point within a circle.
 A RAM’s head was embossed at its fiery center.

-A flaming dart leapt at me.
+A flaming dart leapt at me. from the RAM’s forehead.
 I cried out.

 A feminine form came between the figure and me.